(User-friendly URL: This webpage can be reached at www.charlottesville.org/composting)

 The stages of composting:

-- Firstly, add organic materials to your compost bin - see below for a list of recommended (and not recommended!) items.
+- Firstly, add organic materials to your compost bin - see above for a list of recommended (and not recommended!) items.

 - The various bacteria and fungi quickly work to break down the soft material.